-4.17 The Information Management Strategy and Action Plan was presented and signed off by the Policy Committee in March 2022.
+4.16 The Information Management Strategy and Action Plan was presented and signed off by the Policy Committee in March 2022.
 This sets out the Council's approach to information management and governance.
-The next step is to train the Information Asset Owners (IAO), identified as the Assistant Directors and then to recruit an Information Champion (IC) from each service area to work with the Information Governance Team to roll out the actions identified.
+The IG Service is currently working with the Information Assets Owners to identify Data Stewards for the relevant systems.
+Planned training will take place in the Autumn for the Information Asset Owners and the Information Governance Champions Network will be launched.
+The IG Team will progress this work and progress will be reported to this committee in January 2023.